Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 - `Agent.OnEpisodeBegin()` — Resets the agent cube and ball to their starting positions.
-The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube attitude.
+The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube orientation.
 - `Agent.CollectObservations(VectorSensor sensor)` — Adds information about the
   orientation of the agent cube, the ball velocity, and the relative position between the ball and the cube.
 Since the  `CollectObservations()`